Here are some reports from the teachers of each of our Humanities classes for the first two weeks of the Program. We have organized them by class:

 Freshmen Humanities (Ms. Kristen Harrell, Instructor)

 We began the week by talking about the importance and the evolution of the polis.
 How did this change Greek society?
 How did the polis rise up in importance?
 The students also analyzed some archaeological evidence.
-We also had a test over the first week’s material of which I was very pleased.
+We also had a test over the first week’s material of which I was very pleased, though some of the students might not be.
 Next, we delved into the ancient Greeks viewed religion and how it differs from modern concepts of religion.
 These discussions led us into the polytheism of the Greeks; what we know today as Greek mythology.
 Of course, most of the student adored this part of the lesson.

 Humanities Three (Mr. Avee Chaudhuri, Instructor)